Articles

 Mould and damp

-If damp is caused by structural issues (e.g. rising damp), it’s the landlord’s responsibility.
+If damp is caused by structural issues (for example rising damp), it is the landlord’s responsibility.
 If it results from poor ventilation, such as failing to open windows in the bathroom, it may fall to the tenant.
+Good communication and clear inspection notes will help you show what you did and when.

 Pet damage

-If pets are allowed, some additional wear is expected.
+If pets are allowed in a rental property, some additional wear is expected.
 However, claw marks on a leather sofa or urine-stained carpets may be classed as damage.
+It helps to set expectations at the start of the tenancy and to record the condition of flooring and furniture in detail.

 Accidental damage

-If a tenant accidentally smashes a window or spills red wine on the carpet, this is still damage, even though it wasn’t malicious.
-Landlords can claim for repair, but should still consider the age and value of the item.
+If a tenant accidentally smashes a window or spills red wine on the carpet, this is still damage, even though it was not malicious.
+Landlords can claim for repair, but should still consider the age and value of the item when deciding how much to deduct.

 What is fair wear and tear?